 A macular hole is basically what it sounds like; a hole in the central part of the retina, which is called the macula.
 This hole causes blurring or distortion of the central vision.
-Straight lines may appear bent or have a gap in the middle of them.
-It also may be more difficult to read.
+Learn about the similarities and differences between macular hole and macular degeneration.

 What Causes a Macular Hole?

 Macular holes can be full or partial thickness and can vary in size.
 They are caused by age-dependent contraction of the jelly in the center of the eye, called the vitreous.
 The vitreous is the substance that fills in the region from the lens to the back of the eye.
 As the vitreous shrinks, it pulls on the retina.
 In most people, the vitreous separates cleanly from the retina, but in some patients, it is tightly stuck to the retina and tears a hole.
 Then, fibers on the surface of the retina can pull on the hole to enlarge it.

 Macular Hole Video

 Macular hole occurs when some or all of the neurons in the center of the macula are pulled out of position.
 Macular holes are different from age-related macular degeneration (AMD), a disease in which deposits called drusen form under the retina and the light-sensitive cells (photoreceptors) of the macula slowly break down (dry AMD), or when abnormal, leaky blood vessels grow behind the macula and vision loss occurs from the death of the photoreceptors (wet AMD).